dm-vodopyanov/vk-likesfinder/README.md

 ## Key features
 1. Cross-platform, supports Windows, Linux and macOS.
-2. Check selected user's likes on his friends, public and group pages
+2. Check selected user's likes of his friends, public and group pages
 3. Customize the lists of public pages, groups and friends (for more see [Customize the list of public pages, groups and friends](#customize-the-list-of-public-pages-groups-and-friends)):
    1. skip some pages,
    2. add pages (public pages or groups), on which selected user doesn't subscribed